zeondev/pluto/README.md

 ## Features

-Pluto has several key features:
+Pluto has several key features some of which include:

 - Clean and minimal UI design, focused on personalization
 - Simple file system